Amruta789/Online-Educational-Resources-Recommender/README.md

     `flask run` to start the development server

 Now you can login, create courses, modify courses, and learn courses.
 Login as multiple users and test the interface.
+Here is the YouTube video where I made a short demo of some features: https://youtu.be/FgGLR-VEBYA